ANuvemKumo/anuvemkumo/README.md

   I’ve worked as a Social Media Designer, which helped me hone my skills in creativity, communication, and social media management.

-  - ⚡ In my free time, I love reading a good book, watching movies, and gaming!
+  - ⚡ In my free time, I love reading fantasy books, watching movies, and gaming!
 I believe our personal interests give us a broader perspective and help us solve problems more creatively. 🎮📚
 </details>

 <!-- Links -->